maelswarm/magsearch/README.md

 ## Flags ##

-  Search on btd (btdigg) or tpb
+  Use "-s" to choose the site to scrap.
+  Options are "btd" or "tpb".

+  Use "-p" to choose page. (default is 1)
   ```
 magsearch "schubert" -s btd
   ```

-  If your feeling lucky
+  In case your feeling lucky use "-F"
   ```
 magsearch "schubert" -F
   ```